 The Teaching Squares Program provides faculty with an opportunity to gain new insight into their teaching through a process of reciprocal classroom observation and self-reflection.
 Four faculty members from across campus will create a "teaching square" and invite one another to observe their classes.
 They will then meet over a complimentary lunch to discuss what they've learned about their own practice through the observational process.
 No evaluation.
 No feedback.
 No record.
 Just the opportunity to reflect on your teaching in the company of interesting colleagues, all while sampling an equally interesting buffet.

 Teaching Square members commit to three activities:

+Registration is limited to 24 participants.
 Since this program requires a certain amount of coordination and planning among group members, the Squares are fixed prior to the organizational meeting and additional participants cannot be added beyond this point.
 Thus, early registration is imperative.